-The transactions to include in the amount you use to calculate Stamp Duty Land Tax (SDLT).
+Find out what transactions to include in the amount you use to work out Stamp Duty Land Tax (SDLT).

-In a straightforward deal, for example a house cash buy, the chargeable consideration is the price you pay for the property.
+In a simple deal (for example, a house cash buy) the chargeable consideration is the price you pay for the property.
 How you decide what counts as the chargeable consideration can be more complicated for other transactions.

-SDLT doesn’t usually apply if you get the property as a gift and there’s no chargeable consideration.
+SDLT does not usually apply if you get the property as a gift and there’s no chargeable consideration.

 The chargeable consideration

-As well as money, you can exchange property for:
+As well as money, you can exchange property for other things such as:

 - works or services